j-otterbox/349-group-project/README.md

 * export S3_ACCESS_KEY="..."
 * export S3_SECRET_ACCESS_KEY="..."

-AWS does not like when these values are hardcoded into the app code - account security issues
+AWS does not like when these values are visible anywhere and will email me if they are - account security issues

 ## Before Starting the Server.
 Make sure to start up the database with the following command: